svaksha/yaksha/README.md

-# 8in9u
+# 8ok5h
-Bind the dot files in a single space!

-**Standard Disclaimer: No warranty for any particular use, express or implied.
-Use at your own risk!**
+**Standard Disclaimer**: No warranty/guarantee for any particular use, express or implied and you agree to use these [dot-shell files](http://svaksha.github.io/8ok5h) at your own risk and liability!

 # LICENSE
 * COPYRIGHT© 2007-Now [SVAKSHA](http://svaksha.com/pages/Bio) AllRightsReserved.